 I used some leftover metal roofing to enclose one end, including one third of the roof, giving the chickens a completely protected space.
 I keep the enclosed end facing the direction the wind usually blows.
 The other sides of the tractor are covered in chicken wire.
 I know its not the strongest option, but I didn’t want to impede any grasshoppers or other juicy bugs from jumping in.

-The final 2/3 of the roof has a removable clear plastic roof, also leftovers from the greenhouse.
+The final 2/3 of the roof has a removable roof made of coloured cast acrylic sheets, also leftovers from the greenhouse.
 This is where I can access the tractor to fill food and water and round up the chickens when butchering day comes along.
 I put a ratchet strap over this part on windy days, just to be safe.

 I used removable 8″ mower wheels on the enclosed end for moving it around (They slide on and off heavy duty bolts that stick out of the ends).
 Its a bit heavy, but I can move the tractor by myself fairly easily.
 I just have to remember to pull the water container out, which sits on the ground.
 The feed bin hangs from the middle roof support.